 Do not use symbols like trademarks or copyrights unless otherwise instructed.
 Do not use specially formatted fractions (the type Microsoft Word automatically generates).
 If it becomes necessary to use a symbol, please use the "insert special character" function in the rich text formatting bar, which is an omega symbol (upside-down horseshoe, Ω).

-Please only use accented characters when that is the accepted U.S. spelling per merriam-webster.com (or in the most authoritative dictionary used in the U.K., Canada or Australia on those sites).
+Please only use accented characters when that is the accepted first U.S. spelling per merriam-webster.com (or in the most authoritative dictionary used in the U.K., Canada or Australia on those sites).
 Accents and special characters (like the em dash) can and should be inserted into titles, subtitles and introductions using keyboard commands.

 Do not use special characters of any kind in galleries or in tags.